-(A) In order for inactive referral status to be granted, there can be no unresolved matters relating to non-compliance with certification rules.
+(A) In order for inactive referral status to be granted, there can be no unresolved matters relating to non-compliance with certification rules

-(B) Prior to a return to active referral status, a foster parent must be in compliance with all certification rules, including training requirements.
+(B) Prior to a return to active referral status, a foster parent must be in compliance with all certification rules, including training requirements

-(b) Inactive referral status, OYA-initiated
+(b) Inactive referral status, OYA-initiated:

-(A) OYA may place a foster parent on inactive referral status due to changes in the foster parent's family or foster home including, but not limited to, death; divorce; a new member joining the household; significant disabling health condition; the arrest of a foster parent or member of the household; initiation of a law enforcement investigation or criminal prosecution of a foster parent or member of the household; or other circumstances that OYA determines will put additional stress or pressure on the family or may pose a serious risk to the health, safety, or physical or emotional well being of a youth offender.
-Prior to placing a foster parent on inactive referral status, OYA may discuss the status change with the foster parent.
-OYA will notify the foster parent in writing of the change in referral status and the expected duration of that change.
+(A) The OYA may place a foster parent on inactive referral status due to changes in the foster parent's family, including but not limited to death, divorce, new members joining the household, significant disabling health condition, or other circumstances that the OYA determines will put additional stress or pressure on the family.
+Prior to placing a foster parent on inactive referral status, the OYA will discuss the status change with the foster parent.
+The OYA will notify the foster parent in writing of the change in referral status and the expected duration of that change.

-(B) OYA-initiated inactive status may last for up to 180 days, during which time no additional youth offenders will be placed in the home.
-OYA may continue the inactive status for more than 180 days under any of the following circumstances:
+(B) The OYA-initiated inactive status may last for up to 180 days, during which time no additional youth offenders will be placed in the home.
+The OYA may continue the inactive status for more than 180 days if:

-(i) OYA and the foster parent do not enter into an agreement that addresses the issues that led to the change to inactive status;
+(i) The OYA and the foster parent do not enter into an agreement that addresses the issues that led to the change to inactive status;

-(ii) The foster parent is not in compliance with all certification rules, including training requirements; or
+(ii) The foster parent is not in compliance with all certification rules, including training requirements.